GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * On the client side, termination of the unicast connection means that it MUST leave all multicast channels and discard any state associated with them.
 Servers MAY stop sending to multicast channels if there are no unicast connections left that are associated with them.

-* For determining if a connection is lively, the client MUST only consider packets received on the unicast connection.
+* For determining the liveness of a connection, the client MUST only consider packets received on the unicast connection.
 Any packets received on a multicast channel MUST NOT be used to reset a timer checking if a potentially specified max_idle_timeout has been reached.
-If the unicast connection becomes idle and the server does not respond to a liveliness check, the client MUST terminate the connection as described above.
+If the unicast connection becomes idle and the server does not respond to a liveness test, the client MUST terminate the connection as described above.

 ## Stateless Reset
 As clients can unilaterally stop the delivery of multicast packets by leaving the relevant (S,G), channels do not need stateless reset tokens.